 The first was that he was greedy and he loved to hoard gem stones.
 He searched far and wide for the rubies and emeralds buried throughout the Balsams.
 When he returned home, he would carefully deposit his bounty deep in a hidden cave underneath the Eagle’s Nest Hotel.
 The anxious guests complained that they would often hear him digging late at night, grunting with pleasure while he buried his treasure.

 Boojum’s second habit that made him more human than beast was that he loved to gaze at pretty girls.
 Back in the day, when a young woman wanted to refresh herself on a hot summer’s afternoon, she might head off into the woods and find a secluded stream.
 There, safe from prying eyes, she would strip down to her fair-skinned beauty and enjoy a slow, cool dip.
 But the Boojum could unerringly sense a woman’s natural presence, and he spent many pleasurable hours in the woods, gazing blissfully from afar.

 And then one day he never came back.
-Little Maggie searched everywhere for months, looking in vain for her beloved Boojum, but he had simply disappeared.
-She became convinced that the desperate owner of the Eagle’s Nest Hotel had captured and spirited him away, ensuring that his entitled guests would never again be disturbed.
+Little Maggie searched high and low for months, looking in vain for her beloved Boojum, but he had simply disappeared.
+She became convinced that the desperate owner of the Eagle’s Nest Hotel had captured him and spirited him away or worse, ensuring that his entitled guests would never again be disturbed.

 –Images courtesy of the Haywood County Public Library–